 The demands of caregiving can be overwhelming, especially if you feel you have little control over the situation or you’re in over your head.
 If the stress of caregiving is left unchecked, it can take a toll on your health, relationships, and state of mind—eventually leading to burnout.

 When you’re burned out, it’s tough to do anything, let alone look after someone else.
 That’s why taking care of yourself isn’t a luxury—it’s a necessity.
-Read on for tips on how to rein in the stress in your life and regain balance, joy, and hope.
+There are plenty of things you can do to rein in the stress of caregiving and regain a sense of balance, joy, and hope in your life.

 Caring for a loved one can be very rewarding, but it also involves many stressors.
-Caregiver stress can be particularly damaging, since it is typically a chronic, long-term challenge.
+Caregiver stress can be particularly damaging, as it's typically a long-term challenge.
 You may face years or even decades of caregiving responsibilities.
 It can be particularly disheartening when there’s no hope that your family member will get better.

 Signs and symptoms of caregiver stress and burnout

-Learning to recognize the signs of caregiver stress and burnout is the first step to dealing with the problem.
+Learning to recognize the signs of caregiver stress is the first step to dealing with the problem.

 Common signs and symptoms of caregiver stress